gary600/bfchip/README.md

 passed a TOML file containing a program, inputs, and expected outputs.
 Several of these programs can be found in `dev/src/tests/`.

+To test the design after manufacture, implement a memory/IO interface as defined in [Hardware Peripherals](#hardware-peripherals), and use it to run BF test programs on the CPU, such as those included in `dev/src/tests/`.

 ## Media
 Hello World program successfully running on FPGA, using the debug interface: \
 ![Screenshot of bfchip successfully running Hello World on